 - The Analytical Engine was designed to be programmed using punched cards.
 This was one of it’s most ground-breaking features.

 - There is no evidence that anyone attempted to create this design before Charles Babbage.

-- The store intended to be large enough to contain 1,000 50-digit numbers, which was more than any computer constructed before 1960 could store.
+Created by Charles Babbage, the Analytical Engine was a general-purpose, completely program-controlled, mechanical digital computer with no human intervention.
+It was designed to be programmed using punched cards, something that was one of its most ground-breaking features.
+The Analytical Engine was intended to be large enough to contain 1,000 50-digit numbers, which was more than any computer constructed before 1960 could store.

 Charles Babbage Analytical Engine History

 It seems like a marvel that the world’s first digital computer, which included about every key concept of the current digital computer in its mechanical and logical features, was created in the 1830s.
-The machine’s name is Analytical Engine, and the famous Charles Babbage created it.
+The machine is the Analytical Engine, and the famous Charles Babbage created it.